ironfox-oss/IronFox/docs/Features.md

 This list is not exhaustive...

 **NOTE**: IronFox uses configs from [Phoenix](https://phoenix.celenity.dev) to harden and configure Gecko's preferences.
-This page will **NOT** document changes from Phoenix; it is instead going to be focused on **IronFox-specific** changes.
-For information on Phoenix's features, please see [the documentation here](https://codeberg.org/celenity/Phoenix/wiki/Features).
+This page is focused on **IronFox-specific** changes; some changes from Phoenix that are major or overlap with ours for IronFox may be covered, but it won't cover everything.
+For more information on Phoenix's features, please see [the documentation here](https://codeberg.org/celenity/Phoenix/wiki/Features).

+**⚠️ BEFORE PROCEEDING**: Please see our [`Limitations`](./Limitations) page to better understand what IronFox can and can not protect against.

 ## Privacy